janaagaard75/framework-investigations/typescript-marionette-v2/README.md

 Backbone's event listeners relies on the models staying the same.
 So it's only possible to change the properties of a model - it's not possible to replace a model object with another.

 The views don't automatically listen for changes.
 The changes to listen for has to be set up manually for each view.

+The views generally only accept a single model, so it can easily become necessary to create view models specific to each a view.
+This might be a consequence of the string typings that TypeScript introduce.
+FilterView.ts shows that this is quite verbose.

 ### Updates required to type definition files